See Creative Writing.

 Full course for one semester.
 This course offers a study of the methods and a sample of the materials of English and American literary history.
 Offered in two or three sections each year with different emphases, this course engages the in-depth study of one work and its precursors, influences, and effects, or may study a range of works attending to intertextual transformations and generic change.
 The course will also include substantial reading in literary theory, and students will develop their own critical history, together with an annotated bibliography of the work of a major author.
 This course is primarily for English majors, for whom the junior seminar is usually required no later than the end of the junior year.
 Prerequisite: junior standing and two 200-level English courses.
 Conference.

 Dead and Undead

 Full course for one semester.
 This course examines changes in the way Americans have understood and dealt with death from the Puritans through the postmodern era.
 Special attention will be paid both to elegies and to gothic literature about the “undead,” particularly the grim reaper, skeletons, ghosts, mummies, vampires, and zombies.
 Literary works by major American authors will be examined in the context of American history and material culture related to death, particularly cemeteries and places where the dead are prepared for burial or cremation.
 The timid should beware, as course assignments will include field trips to local graveyards in order to do iconographic and seriation studies.
 This course offers an introduction to the methods of American studies and digital humanities.
-Prerequisites: two 200-level English courses or one course in American history.
+Prerequisites: at least one 200-level English class or one course in American history.
 Conference.

 English 311 - Studies in Nonfiction Prose